Skincare Mistakes You Might Be Making Without Realizing It (And How to Fix Them)

 Overuse and frequency mistakes are among the most common skincare mistakes, often stemming from the belief that more product or more frequent application equals better results.

 Many people make the mistake of using active ingredients like retinol, acids, or vitamin C daily from the start, without allowing their skin to build tolerance gradually.
-This can lead to irritation, sensitivity, and even chemical burns in severe cases.
+This can cause irritation, sensitivity, and, in severe cases, chemical burns.

 Another common mistake is using multiple exfoliating products simultaneously, such as combining physical scrubs with chemical exfoliants, which can damage the skin barrier.
 Over-masking is also problematic—using face masks daily when they’re designed for weekly use can disrupt the skin’s natural balance.